 This course is designed for the college student possessing little or no background in the performing arts, and for experienced performers who wish to brush up on their skills.
 Course content includes beginning technique, theory, and methodology needed to grasp the concept of acting.
-Fundamentals covered are the Stanislavski technique, the monologue/audition technique based on Michael Shurtleff's tips, improvisation, and other performing exercises.
+The practice of acting is explored through exercises using imagination, concentration, relaxation, intention, improvisation, spontaneity, and the reality of doing (as each applies to the craft of acting).

-THA 102 Introduction to Theatre 3 CR
+THA 102 Introduction to Theatre